 If you're ready to get started on your photography journey, they're currently offering Nikon and Sony starter kits for as low as $239!
 Or if you're not too worried about some dings and scratches, you can also get 25% off Ugly & As-Is gear if you use the code UG4A at checkout.
 This is a great opportunity to pick up some affordable gear.
-The code is valid 1/28/2020 - 1/30/2020, but if you miss the window, never fear!
+The code is valid until 4/12, but if you miss the window, never fear!
 I try to keep this post updated with the current sales, so be sure to check back later.

 What gear do you need?

 The first thing to keep in mind is that there are two main elements at play: the camera body and the lens.
 You can get a kit that comes with both, or you can buy them separately.
 I prefer the latter option because I can pick my lens instead of just taking what’s kitted together, and it’s often a bit cheaper than buying the kit.
 But in the beginning, you might want to get a kit so you can learn what it is you’re looking for in a lens so you don’t risk investing in something that you’ll get frustrated with.